SheplX/AWS-ECS-Pipeline/README.md

 # Application
 - I made a simple node.js app to simulate the routing with a path pattern idea.
 - my idea is to have 2 applications each one will have 2 different services and each service will be called by a different path pattern.
-- each service will be configured with variables that will provide some details about the service such as the launch type of the service, the service name, the node env, and the service port.
+- each service will be configured with variables that will provide some details about the service such as the launch type of each service, service name, node env, and service port.
 - `Service A` - will have `Medical` and `Security` services.
 - `Service B` - will have `Finance` and `Payment` services.